-Pilot demonstrations planned as of November 2020:
+Pilot demonstrations conducted and planned as of August 2022:

-- Bangkok, Thailand: most plastic waste ends up in dumpsites and landfills.
+- Bangkok, Thailand (on-going): most plastic waste ends up in dumpsites and landfills.
 Dumpsite redemption and landfill mining are efficient ways to produce refuse derived fuel to substitute coal in cement production and reduce leakage of plastic waste from dumpsites to environment, rivers and oceans.
 The objective in Thailand is to demonstrate and evaluate this practice.

 - Can Tho, Vietnam (conducted): the pilot demonstration investigated how NRPW from the paper recycling industry can be used in co-processing (factory located by the Mekong river).
 An estimated 110 000 tonnes of plastic waste is generated from Vietnam’s paper industry yearly – currently dumped and non-recyclable.
 The pilot was conducted in INSEE Hon Chong.